25 Years of Festival of Faiths

-In 2020, The Center for Interfaith Relations is celebrating its 25th annual Festival of Faiths.
+In 2020, The Center for Interfaith Relations is celebrated its 25th annual Festival of Faiths.
 Join the celebration by learning more from our 25 year Festival retrospective.

 2009 | 14th Annual Festival of Faiths | Sacred Water